Why should you trust the information on this web page?

 If you feel mistreated as a volunteer, here is advice for volunteers on how to complain.

-Where to Find Volunteering Opportunities
+Where to Find Volunteering Roles

-There are posts to the Volunteer subreddit about current calls for volunteers, both onsite and online opportunities.
+There are posts to the volunteer subreddit about current calls for volunteers, both onsite and online opportunities.
 This link goes directly to just the posts marked as "opportunities."

 You can also look at Guidestar.org, a database of all registered nonprofit organizations in the USA; you can look up all the nonprofits in your zip code, or by other criteria (but you will have to call or email any organization that looks interesting to see if they have volunteering opportunities).